bytecodealliance/rustix/README.md

 The `linux_raw` backend is enabled by default on Linux on x86-64, x86, aarch64,
 riscv64gc and arm (v5 onwards), and uses raw Linux system calls and vDSO calls.
-It supports stable as well as nightly Rust.
+It supports stable as well as nightly and 1.48 Rust.
  - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and employing some specialized optimizations, most functions compile down to very efficient code.
 On nightly Rust, they can often be